 The Houston Center holds a number of Meditation services.
 All are welcome to attend.
 Most of the meditations are open, which means you may enter and leave quietly at any time.
 Some meditation services have restrictions on entering.

-Sunday Meditation Service (10 – 10:45 AM): Do not enter during the opening prayer.
-Please wait for the reading or opening chant.
-No one is admitted after the opening chant.
+Sunday Meditation Service (10 – 10:45 AM): In order to maintain an atmosphere of stillness, the chapel will be closed for entry after the opening chant (around 10:10 AM).
 If you arrive after the opening chant, you are welcome to meditate in the foyer.

 Thursday Night Meditation (7:30 – 9:30 PM, 7-10 PM the first Thursday of the month): The meditation is open.
 You may enter or leave quietly at any time.